 Same Concept, New Location

 When we first launched monitors, it made sense to simply place them on the search results of domains and IP addresses.
-With the new redesign of PassiveTotal, we wanted to integrate the monitors in a way that felt natural to the analyst workflow.
-In nearly all cases, users who used monitors were grouping their activity based on a threat group, campaign, or specific theme.
+With the new redesign of PassiveTotal, we wanted to integrate the monitors in a way that felt natural to the cyber analyst workflow.
+In nearly all cases, users who used monitors were grouping their activity based on a cyber threat group, campaign, or specific theme.
 Once we noticed this behavior, we decided to also include monitors as an extension of PassiveTotal projects in the form of monitoring profiles.

 Users looking to take advantage of PassiveTotal monitors simply need to create a project with the monitor profile of their choice and begin adding artifacts to it.
 Artifacts can be added directly from the project details page, or while performing an investigation within the platform by hovering over the indicator of interest and selecting the corresponding project.
 Once added, PassiveTotal will begin monitoring the artifact based on the value type and automatically alert the user, collaborator, and subscribers to any changes.

 We see our enhanced level of monitors as a significant advancement in platform capability.
-Analysts already save time every day through the alerts they get from PassiveTotal and these new monitors now provide a way to defend against new threats proactively.
+Analysts already save time every day through the alerts they get from PassiveTotal and these new monitors now provide a way to defend against new cyber threats proactively.
 By combining the concept of monitors with PassiveTotal projects, we think users will begin to discover new infrastructure they didn’t realize existed.

 Sign up for a free PassiveTotal account to check out the new features, and see what else is new in the platform here.
 If you’re already a user, click here to login and experience our new education features.